How To Quickly And Effectively Manage Blood Spills In Hospitals

 If you come in contact with someone else's blood or bodily fluids, you should take immediate steps to disinfect yourself:

-• If the blood contacted broken skin, it's best to let the wound continue to bleed for a short time.
+2. If the blood contacts broken skin, it's best to let the wound continue to bleed for a short time.
 Never rub the wound, as this could cause the infected material to go deeper inside.

-• After you've taken immediate action to reduce your risk of infection, it's best to consult with a medical expert.
-A health care professional will want to know all of the details about your exposure so they can make an informed recommendation.
+3. After you've taken immediate action to reduce your risk of infection, it's best to consult with a medical expert.
+A healthcare professional will want to know all of the details about your exposure so they can make an informed recommendation.
 They may want to take blood samples to check for infection.

-Post-exposure treatments generally need to be applied within 48-72 hours, so it's important to act quickly if you believe you have been exposed to an infectious material.
+Post-exposure treatments generally need to be applied within 48-72 hours, so acting quickly is vital if you believe you have been exposed to an infectious material.

 To prevent exposure to blood-borne pathogens, cleaning staff should always wear personal protective equipment (PPE) such as gloves and face masks.
 Large spills may require cleaning staff to wear gowns or biohazard suits.
 If the area is not ventilated, respirators may also be recommended.

-Cleaning staff should use equipment dedicated for biohazard cleanup.
+Cleaning staff should use equipment dedicated to biohazard cleanup.
 This equipment should not be used for cleaning common areas.
-A spill kit typically includes absorbent materials, disinfectants, tongs or forceps, biohazard bags and buckets and launderable mop heads.
+A spill kit typically includes absorbent materials, disinfectants, tongs or forceps, biohazard bags, buckets, and launderable mop heads.

 The response to a biohazard spill should begin as soon as the incident occurs.
 Leaving spilt blood or bodily fluids on the floor greatly increases the risk that pathogens will spread to other areas of the hospital.

-1. Gather your equipment: Before interacting with the spill, cleaning staff should put on PPE, including disposable inner gloves, washable outer gloves, a face mask, shoe covers, eye protection and a protective gown.
-All equipment should fit properly and be free of holes, tears and rips.
-Next, cleaning staff should gather the following.
+Before interacting with the spill, cleaning staff should put on PPE, including disposable inner gloves, washable outer gloves, a face mask, shoe covers, eye protection and a protective gown.
+All equipment should fit properly and be free from holes, tears and rips.

 • Safety signs.

-• A sprayable disinfectant labeled for biohazard clean up.
+• A sprayable disinfectant labelled for biohazard cleanup.

 • Disposable absorbent materials.